 The Laurinburg and Maxton bypasses were both signed as Interstate 74 starting in November 2008.
 Due to the freeway not adhering to Interstate standards, sign changes removing I-74 assemblies along both freeways were made by mid 2009.12

-The third segment of I-74 resumes east of Maxton 19 miles to Lumberton.
-Completed September 26, 2008,10, the freeway transitions into an at-grade highway 6.2 miles south of North Carolina 41.
-Funding in the 2016-25 State TIP included upgrading U.S. 74 to the existing I-74 in Robeson County.17 However project work to bring U.S. 74 up to Interstate standards through Scotland County was not funded in the 2018-2027 Draft STIP for NCDOT Division 8.18
+The third segment of I-74 runs 19 miles east of Maxton to the city of Lumberton.
+Completed September 26, 2008,10 the freeway transitions into an at-grade highway 7.8 miles south of NC 41.
+Funding in the 2016-25 State TIP included upgrading U.S. 74 to I-74 in Robeson County.17 However project work to bring U.S. 74 up to Interstate standards through Scotland County was not funded in the 2018-2027 Draft STIP for NCDOT Division 8.18

-A $7.5 million project was awarded in October 2017 for the conversion of the intersection at U.S. 74 and Broadridge Road in Robeson County into an interchange.
-Associated work reconfigures the intersection with Creek Road, 1.5 miles to the south, into a directional crossover.
-The two-year project started after November 27, 2017.19 Beyond Robeson County, U.S. 74 angles southeast to Chadbourn, where the route combines with U.S. 76 for a bypass of Whiteville.
+A $7.5 million project was awarded in October 2017 for the conversion of the intersection at U.S. 74 and Broadridge Road in Robeson County into an interchange (Exit 219).
+Associated work reconfigured the intersection with Creek Road, 1.5 miles to the south, into a directional crossover.
+The two year project started after November 27, 2017.19 Beyond Robeson County, U.S. 74 angles southeast to Chadbourn, where the route combines with U.S. 76 for a bypass of Whiteville.

-At Chadbourn near the current intersection of U.S. 74 and U.S. 76, a proposed but unlikely easterly extension of Interstate 20 was slated to tie into Interstate 74.
-I-20 ends in Florence, South Carolina but was envisioned to combine with I-74 between Chadbourn and Bolton via Whiteville en route to a proposed end at Wilmington.
-The governor of North Carolina introduced the new routing of Interstates 20 and 74 in his Strategic Transportation Plan for Southeastern North Carolina on May 5, 2003.
+Near the point where U.S. 74 and U.S. 76 combine at Chadbourn, a proposed but unlikely easterly extension of Interstate 20 was slated to tie into I-74.
+I-20 concludes in Florence, South Carolina but was envisioned to combine with I-74 between Chadbourn and Bolton via Whiteville en route to a proposed end at Wilmington.
+The governor of North Carolina introduced the new route of I-20 and I-74 in his Strategic Transportation Plan for Southeastern North Carolina on May 5, 2003.

-Plans for the eastern terminus of Interstate 74 have changed substantially since 1995, when Interstate 74 was proposed to be extended east.
-The original ISTEA/NHS legislation indicated that Interstate 73/74 would have continued beyond Georgetown southwest into Charleston, but that was removed (per the TEA-21 law passed in 1998).
+Plans for the east end of Interstate 74 changed substantially since 1995, when it was first proposed to be extended east.
+The original ISTEA/NHS legislation indicated that I-73/74 would continue beyond Georgetown southwest into Charleston, but that was removed (per the TEA-21 law passed in 1998).

 A joint study by the North and South Carolina Departments of Transportation commenced in September 2017 for the Carolina Bays Parkway Extension.
 The proposed route begins from S.C.
 31 at S.C.
-9 in Horry County, South Carolina and ends at U.S. 17 near Shallotte in Brunswick County, North Carolina.
-Alternatives for the estimated $551.7 million project should be proposed in 2019.20
+9 in Horry County, South Carolina and ends to the northeast at U.S. 17 near Shallotte in Brunswick County, North Carolina.
+Alternatives for the estimated $551.7 million project were initially expected in 2019.20

 High Priority Corridor